SilasReinagel/silasreinagel.github.io/_posts/2019-09-03-compose-your-software.md

 Uncomposed software consists of very large files, classes, methods, functions, etc.

 In uncomposed software, there is no separations of concerns.
-There typically are problemmatic crossings of domain boundaries.
-Leaky abstrations.
+There typically are problematic crossings of domain boundaries.
+Leaky abstractions.

 Things are connected, but not composed.